eddmann/eddmann.github.io/_posts/2014/2014-03-05-depth-first-search-and-breadth-first-search-in-python.md

 ## Depth-First Search

-The first algorithm I will be discussing is Depth-First search, which, as the name hints, explores possible vertices (from a supplied root) down each branch before backtracking.
+The first algorithm I will be discussing is depth-first search, which, as the name hints, explores possible vertices (from a supplied root) down each branch before backtracking.
 This property allows the algorithm to be implemented succinctly in both iterative and recursive forms.
 Below is a listing of the actions performed upon each visit to a node: